 Khecheopalri means palace of flying yoginis or taras.

 We took off our shoes and walked on a long wooden jetty that was again covered with flags all over.
 This jetty took us closest to the lake that you are allowed to go.
 There were a few brass bells hanging on the side.
 Flags here were primarily white in color.

-Khecheopalri Lake is a part of the pilgrimage route that includes sites like Dubdi Monastery in first capital of Sikkim-Yuksom, Pemayangtse monastery in Pelling, Rabdentse Ruins near Pelling, Sanga Choeling Monastery & Tashiding Monastery.
-It is further said to have blessings of Guru Padmasambhava.
+Khecheopalri Lake is a part of the pilgrimage route that includes sites like Dubdi Monastery in the first capital of Sikkim-Yuksom, Pemayangtse Monastery, Rabdentse Ruins, Sanga Choeling Monastery & Tashiding Monastery.
+It is further said to have the blessings of Guru Padmasambhava.
 Being a scared lake you are not supposed to do anything that can leave it unclean or anything that can be remotely disrespectful to Khecheopalri Lake.
 Lake was indeed very clean, there was not even a single leaf in its waters.

 I had no idea that Pelling Sikkim would offer me so many shades of its culture and nature.
 Go explore it when you can.

 xcellent work anu ji.